-On 30 April 2001, with Cabinet approval to undertake an incremental approach to reforming the Indian Act, Minister Robert Nault formally initiated "Communities First: First Nations Governance", described as a multi-phase process for the development of "governance"(14) legislation.
+On 30 April 2001, with Cabinet approval to undertake an incremental approach to reforming the Indian Act, then Minister of Indian Affairs Robert Nault (the Minister) formally initiated "Communities First: First Nations Governance," described as a multi-phase process for the development of "governance"(15) legislation.
 Over the ensuing months, meetings were held across the country to ascertain the views of on- and off-reserve First Nations groups and individuals on the planned governance initiative (FNGI).
 DIAND figures indicate that from May through November 2001, about 10,000 individuals took part in this initial process, whether at one of over 400 meetings across the country, through questionnaires or other means.